 Drug counselors are certified professionals who help others overcome addiction and substance abuse issues.
 Individuals who earn a Certificate of Completion in Substance Abuse Counseling can sometimes work for hospitals, rehabilitation centers, mental health facilities, nonprofit organizations and other related agencies.
 Certificate programs can be completed separately or as part of an associate's, bachelor's, master's or doctoral program.
+In many cases, two semesters of coursework must be done before taking a certification exam.

 - Psychopharmacology of addiction disorders